Financial-Times/treecreeper/packages/tc-ui/README.md

 Function for determnining if a property contains a real value.
 Defaults to whether the property's value is 'truthy' but e.g. for Boolean properties, this is not an adequate check

-#### prepareValueForEdit(value)

-Function which applies any transforms necessary to convert a value retrieved from GraphQL into data the edit component can use.
-This can be as simple as making sure null is rendered as an empty string, or as complex as manipulating the structure of relationship data.

 #### parser({value, hasMany})

 Function for converting the value retrieved from the form POST data into a value to be sent to the treecreeper API.
 Defaults to a noop, but some components require that the data be preprocessed